 He relishes in the excitement it creates over wrestling, and even welcomes taking on perennial powerhouse South Summit High School whenever possible.

 Anson is also excited about where the North Summit wrestling program is headed.
 Unfortunately, with a small team, the Braves struggle against the bigger schools.
 They might win in most of the weight classes they enter but still lose because they have to forfeit in classes in which they don't have wrestlers.
-The team lost in this manner in its first dual meet of the season against Morgan.

 "We have great wrestlers, but we don't have a lot of great wrestlers," he said.